deejayessel/rizk/README.md

     - increase at every turn?
     - set as some fraction of the total number of troops on the board?
 - [ ] when a player captures the last territory of another player (i.e., when a player removes another player from the game), the attacker takes the defender's cards

-## Sprint 3: Coordination phase
-- [ ] player allowed to move one group of as many troops as they like from one territory to another (bounded by the number of troops in the territory)

-## Sprint 4: Setup phase
-- set up the game by having players take turns seeding troops

-## Sprint 5: Game API
-- [ ] phase- and player-turn- transitions

 ## Miscellaneous
 - [ ] (Optional) better testing map (shorter names, simpler layout, easy to understand)